+Broad applicability similar to grazing by ungulates in upland ecosystems (Gonzales & Arcese, 2008).

-(Gonzales & Arcese, 2008)We found surface seed banks recovered comparable total species richness after 10 years of grazing exclusion, however surface seed banks were dominated by only two TPGs (A. stolonifera, J. balticus).
-Despite these two species having even seed propagule loads, native J. balticus is not dominant in the above-ground vegetation, suggesting that its seed and clonal reproductive strategies were not sufficient to out-compete A. stolonifera.
+We found surface seed banks recovered comparable total species richness after 10 years of grazing exclusion, however surface seed banks were dominated by only two TPGs (A. stolonifera, J. balticus).
+Despite these two species having similar seed propagule loads, native J. balticus is not dominant in the above-ground vegetation, suggesting that its seed and clonal reproductive strategies were not sufficient to out-compete A. stolonifera.
 It is important to note that A. stolonifera is not as dominant in the Nanaimo River Estuary (NRE) as in Little Qualicum River Estuary (LQRE), however it was found in the surface seed bank of Undisturbed sites at NRE.

-A. stolonifera does not appear in the surface seed banks of 1-year old exclosures at NRE, suggesting any historic seed inputs may have been lost by erosion, or they have not been deposited or retained at the recently disturbed site.
-We suggest this may indicate a critical window of time in which to restore native richness and abundance to prevent non-native invasion.
+A higher competitive advantage of non-native tall perennial graminoids might be contributing to succession towards an alternative state of species composition following disturbance by grubbing.
 The two TPG species with greatest representation in surface seed banks in Undisturbed at both estuaries and 10-year old exclosures in Little Qualicum River Estuary were native J. balticus and non-native, invasive A. stolonifera.
 If these two species had comparable competitive traits, we might expect a similar proportion of cover abundance in the above ground vegetation in 10-year old exclosures.
 This was not the case, suggesting that A. stolonifera has a competitive advantage via recruitment of seed, clonal stems, or both during the recovery period.
 Competitive advantage of A. stolonifera may especially be contributing to lack of recovery of seed-limited native TPGs, such as C. lyngbyei.
+A. stolonifera does not appear in the surface seed banks of 1-year old exclosures at NRE, suggesting any historic seed inputs may have been lost by erosion, or they have not been deposited or retained at the recently disturbed site.

+The succession towards an alternative state that is occurring after grubbing in these estuaries might be resulting in a loss of ecological memory, which might hinder restoration of native composition.

+Native/ecological memory persists in the earlier stages after disturbance, so there is an window of opportunity to restore

 Some forbs like S. subspicatum don’t appear to recover following disturbance and may be lost from the ecological memory of the site, as seeds of this species were only found in Undisturbed seed bank samples at both estuaries.

+We suggest there is a critical window of opportunity to actively restore native species compositional abundance before non-native, invasive species overwhelm the seed bank.

+Elaborate: what broader ideas can you link to (founder effects?) that would support your claim; what evidence do you have that invasive species move in over time (not in the grubbed sites, your evidence from NRE (last sentence of above paragraph) would indicate invasives move in over time -> use preceding sentence to support this.